vinaykumarvk/puda-knowledge-repository/replit.md

 1. **New Thread**:
    - User asks question (no threadId)
    - Backend creates new thread with title from question
-   - API request sent without response_id
+   - API request sent without context IDs (no response_id or conversation_id)
    - User message saved
    - Assistant message saved with response_id from API
+   - conversation_id captured from API response and stored in thread
    - Frontend displays both messages

 2. **Follow-up Question**:
    - User asks question (with threadId)
-   - Backend gets last assistant message's response_id
+   - Backend gets thread's conversation_id (if stored) and last assistant message's response_id
-   - API request sent WITH response_id
+   - API request sent WITH conversation_id (primary) or response_id (fallback)
    - User message saved
    - Assistant message saved with new response_id
+   - conversation_id captured from API response if not already stored
    - Thread timestamp updated
    - Frontend displays updated conversation